jeremyjpark/bearbnb/README.md

 ### Bonus Features (TBD)
 - [ ] email notification if a listing matches what you're looking for
 - [ ] facebook app integration for user convenience
+- [ ] groups of people can look together

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md